Mohammad-Mirasadollahi/Splunk-Time-Based-Detection/README.md

 # Splunk-Holiday-day-off-Business-hours
 In Splunk you can create your correlation searches based on Holiday, Day off and Business hours.

-# Upload your Desired Lookup file
+# Upload your Desired Lookup Files

 You need 2 Lookup Files.